Jack Abbott (The Young and the Restless): 1980–present

 His assistant Hilary Curtis spontaneously kissed him at the Delia Project Valentine's Day Benefit, but he seemed more intrigued with Kelly Andrews.
 A hostage situation arose at the gala and he was able to negotiate Chelsea's release.
-After he learned Kelly slept with his brother Billy, he offered her money to leave town.
+After he learned Kelly had sex with his brother Billy, he offered her money to leave town.
 Insulted, she tore the check up in his face.
 Jack began running into Kelly around town and eventually she softened toward him and they began dating.
 Summer was initially upset that Jack was 'giving up' on her mom, but she eventually came to accept that Jack couldn't be expected to wait for something that might never happen.
 Jack and Kelly weathered Summer running off with fugitive Austin, and later marrying him.
 Jack, who had seen Kelly hugging Ben, learned that they were siblings with a family secret.
 When Jack decided it was time to move on with Kelly officially, he paid the comatose Phyllis a visit to say goodbye.
 Jack and Kelly later told Summer together about their decision and that Kelly had moved into the Abbott mansion.
 She was accepting, but vowed never to give up hope for Phyllis' recovery.

 Jack and Kelly were attending Nick and Sharon's wedding when Phyllis appeared dressed in a white dress in the church.
 Jack rushed to her side as she collapsed and went with her to the hospital.
 Jack arrived at home to find Kelly moving out.
-They made love, but she left in the morning.
+They had sex, but she left in the morning.
 Jack then brought Phyllis home from the hospital and due to the doctor's warnings, elected not to tell her about Kelly right away.
 Phyllis brought out the truth about Summer's paternity, and she and Jack told Summer that Nick, not Jack, was her biological father together.
 Jack was angry with Phyllis for not telling him before luring Sharon back to the scene of the crime for a public reveal and took up with Kelly at the club for comfort.
 Resigned to telling Phyllis he and Kelly were now together, Jack headed home to find Phyllis, who had discovered the truth on her own after stealing Jack's phone, wanting to cement their commitment.
-Jack proposed and made love to Phyllis, who declared she would have Kelly Andrews plan their engagement party.
+Jack proposed and had sex with Phyllis, who declared she would have Kelly Andrews plan their engagement party.
 Jack prepared to tell Kelly he was engaged to Phyllis, but her mother had a heart attack.
 Kelly assumed Jack had told Phyllis about them.

 In 2016, Phyllis cheats on Jack, with his half brother, Billy, leading them to divorce when Jack learns of this in September.
 After his divorce, Jack finds ways to get back to Phyllis, but focuses his attention more on getting back at Billy, such as raising the rent of the company he works for, Brash & Sassy.